jkomoros/prompt-garden/DESIGN.md

 ### compose

 Takes a prefix, a sequence of items, a suffix, and a max token length, and returns a string that includes the prefix, as many items as fit without exceeding the max-token-length, and the suffix.

 `TODO: document parameters`

+### let

+Let sets new values on the environment that will then be passed down into sub-seeds.
+It does not affect the environment outside of this statement.

+`TODO: document parameters`

+### get

+get fetches named values out of the environment, allowing a precedence order of names to try in order, returning the first with a value.
+The values might be enviornment values set at the root by the user, or things set via let.

+`TODO: document parameters`